 This is the current online residence of William Patrick Wend.
 I am an Assistant Professor of Communication Arts (Tenured 2018) who specializes in teaching grammar, composition, and literature.
 My writing has appeared in The Chronicle Of Higher Education, College English Forum, The Quarterly Conversation, The Victorian, and many other platforms.
-I am also a blogger for Blogging Woolf.
+I am a former blogger for Blogging Woolf, one of the leading Virginia Woolf centered websites on the World Wide Web.
 I have spoken at Bergen Community College, Ocean County College, Rowan University, Rutgers University, Seton Hall University, and Stockton University plus a number of THATCamp unconferences.
-I have also organized two graduate symposiums and a further four THATCamps.
+I have also coordinated two graduate symposiums and was the coordinator for THATCamp Community College from 2012-2019.

 This website contains my weblog and information about my work and educational experiences, publications, coursework taken and taught, instructional materials I have prepared, and other things that do not fit into a category.